sgsbucket/animan-doc/docs/faq/change_resource_thumbnail.md

 ---
-title: I don't like the auto generated thumbnail that shows up for an asset.
+title: I don't like the auto generated thumbnail for an asset.
 Can I change it?
 ---
 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"